SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 `string[]`\
 Ex: `"world_state": "Red"`, `"world_state": [ "Spear", "Red" ]`

-`SlugcatStats.Name` values to copy world state from.
+`SlugcatStats.Timeline` values to copy world state from.
 This includes spawns and room connections.
-If the first name does not exist, then the second will be tried and so on.
+If the first timeline does not exist, then the second will be tried and so on.

 See [World State Tutorial](world-state-tutorial.md) for more information.

+> [!NOTE]
+> If the first item in your world state is your character's name, a timeline point will be created automatically.
+Consider using [Custom Timelines](gettingstarted.md#custom-timelines) for more flexibility.

 ### "timeline_before"
 `string[]`\
 Ex: `"timeline_before": "Red"`, `"timeline_after": [ "Artificer", "Red" ]`

-`SlugcatStats.Name` values to position this character before in the timeline.
-If the first name does not exist or is not on the timeline, then the second will be tried and so on.
+`SlugcatStats.Timeline` values to position this character's timeline point before in the timeline order.
+If the first timeline point does not exist or is not on the timeline, then the second will be tried and so on.
 This takes precedence over `"timeline_after"`.

+> [!NOTE]
+> This only has an effect if `"world_state"` matches your character's name.
+Consider using [Custom Timelines](gettingstarted.md#custom-timelines) instead.

 ### "timeline_after"
 `string[]`\
 Ex: `"timeline_after": "Yellow"`, `"timeline_after": [ "Rivulet", "Yellow" ]`

-`SlugcatStats.Name` values to position this character after in the timeline.
-If the first name does not exist or is not on the timeline, then the second will be tried and so on. `"timeline_before"` takes precedence over this.
+`SlugcatStats.Timeline` values to position this character's timeline point after in the timeline order.
+If the first timeline point does not exist or is not on the timeline, then the second will be tried and so on. `"timeline_before"` takes precedence over this.

+> [!NOTE]
+> This only has an effect if `"world_state"` matches your character's name.
+Consider using [Custom Timelines](gettingstarted.md#custom-timelines) instead.

 ### "title_card"
 `string`\